 Getting around is rather horrific.
 The taxis are less painful than the public transport, but you’ll get caught up in gridlock unless you manage to catch the hour or so of the day that isn’t rush hour.
 They have air conditioning, which can be a nice break from the heat and humidity, but I’m pretty sure every Indonesian taxi’s air conditioning is stuck on the ‘Siberian winter’ setting, which quickly turns unpleasant in your shorts and t-shirt.
+For air conditioning or Heating and Air Orange CA has experts that can help with repairs.
 If you care less about the longevity of your life you can hop onto the back of an ojek (motorbike taxi) and get around for a fraction of the price and time.

 When you find yourself walking through a crowded street which sees people casually but rapidly making their way to shelter, don’t panic.
 Well, panic slightly, you’re about to get rained on.
 None of the poxy regular rain we get over here in Europe; it’s the type of downfall that occurs every few years when everybody thinks the world is going to end.
 These waterfalls might only last a few minutes, so hop under a footbridge with just enough time to update your Facebook status before heading off on your way again.